Tisipi/llm-ai-engineering/README.md

 `w1d5_site_brochure.py`
 - Analyzes a company website and generates a professional brochure
 - Uses OpenAI's API to fetch relevant links on the website
-- Uses OpenAI's API to generate a brochure from the content at the given URL.
+- Uses OpenAI's API to generate a brochure from the content of the relevant links of the website
 - Demonstrates structured JSON responses from the LLM

 ```bash